microsoft/ApplicationInsights-dotnet/src/ILogger/Readme.md

 <PackageReference Include="Microsoft.ApplicationInsights.AspNetCore" Version="2.6.0-beta3" />
 ```

 Add the following to `ConfigureServices` method.
-This will enable regular Application Monitoring with default configuration (ServerTelemetryChannel, LiveMetrics, Request/Dependencies, Correlation etc.)
+This will enable regular application monitoring with default configuration (ServerTelemetryChannel, LiveMetrics, Request/Dependencies, Correlation etc.)
 ```
 services.AddApplicationInsightsTelemetry("ikeyhere");
 ```

-In this example, the configuration used `ApplicationInsightsLoggerProvider` is the same as used by regular Application Monitoring.
+In this example, the configuration used by `ApplicationInsightsLoggerProvider` is the same as used by regular application monitoring.

 There is an exemption to this however.
 The default `TelemetryConfguration` is not quite setup when logging something from Program.cs or Startup.cs itself, so those logs won't have the default configuration.
 However,
 every other logs (e.g. logs from Controllers, Models etc.) would share the configuration with Application Monitoring.